 Of course, all those disposable cups, and disposable straws in particular, have their environmental consequences.
 That makes Milk Run’s reusable miniature milk bottles a good choice for the shop’s most frequent customers.
 Anyone who is able to fill the store’s circular loyalty card with enough marks to qualify for an occasional free dessert is probably a suitable candidate for one of these clever containers.
 The 10% discount on all beverages purchased by owners of these glass vessels is an added benefit for making a conscientious choice.

-One final option, not listed on the menu but making an occasional appearance, is are simple cake donuts with a glaze and toppings from among those offered with the ice cream.
-With donuts, tea, smoothies, and ice cream all available right next to Pho Thanh, this sometimes worn out-looking shopping center now seems just a bit more lively with the previously vacant space between the restaurant and the grocery now filled.
+One final option, not listed on the main menu but making an appearance on a hand-written sign next to it, are waffles tinged green with pandan leaves, served plain or with fruit and ice cream toppings.
+With waffles, tea, smoothies, and ice cream all available right next to Pho Thanh, this sometimes worn out-looking shopping center now seems just a bit more lively with its formerly vacant space used productively.
 Dessert may indeed go in a separate chamber, and now on West Camelback it can now actually come from a separate chamber.

 1702 W. Camelback Rd., Phoenix AZ 85015